Financial Aid: FAQ's

 How do I apply for Financial Aid?

-Before you can file the Free Application for Federal Student Aid (FAFSA), you (and your parent if you are a Dependent student) must obtain a Federal Personal Identification Number (PIN).
-You can do this by visiting www.PIN.ed.gov and clicking on the button for “Apply Now”.
-Once you have your PIN, you can then file the FAFSA and sign it electronically online at www.FAFSA.ed.gov.
-The Financial Aid Office will receive the results of your FAFSA and determine your financial aid eligibility based on the results.
+Before you can file the Free Application for Federal Student Aid (FAFSA), you (and your parent if you are a Dependent student) must obtain a Federal Student Aid ID (FSA ID).
+You can do this by visiting www.FSAID.ed.gov and clicking on the button for “Apply Now”.
+Once you have your FSA ID, you can then file the FAFSA and sign it electronically online at www.FAFSA.ed.gov.
+The Financial Aid Office will receive the results of your FAFSA and once you are fully accepted into a degree-seeking program, your financial aid eligibility will be determined.
 After your financial aid eligibility is determined, an Award Letter will be mailed to your home address.
 You can also view the information online at the MyEastern portal- my.eastern.edu.

 Is there a deadline for when I need to apply for Financial Aid?